Monite account structure

-(Recommended) Monite security: Access to Monite API is controlled using ACLs (Access Control Lists) and access tokens.
+(Recommended) Monite security: Access to Monite API is controlled using Access Control Lists (ACLs) and access tokens.
 Entities map all their entity users into Monite and configure ACL rights for these users in Monite.
 Partners issue entity access tokens for further API calls.
 Partners apply ACL access control when using user-related entity tokens.
-The advantages are:
+The advantages using Monite security are:

 - Lowest effort to integrate the system and fastest time to market.

 - Monite knows everything about the entity users and roles implemented by the Partner.

 External security: Partners handle security externally to Monite and make all calls using the entity-level token.
 As entity-level tokens give root access to entity data, the partner does not supply any information about user logins and user access rights.
 The disadvantages of using external security are: